 Some time ago I saw an ad at a local bank promoting “Worry-Free Checking”; as in, I can put my money in their bank and not have to worry about all the hidden fees that come along with the account (e.g. overdraft, atm, minimum deposit, etc.).
 What a great idea, a checking account and I don’t have to worry about the fees.

 What about a worry-free life?
 Do you find yourself worrying about life?
 Worrying about unpaid bills, doctor visits, parent-teacher meetings, confrontation with your spouse, your health, your child’s health, that rattle sound from under the hood of the car… the list could go on and on.
 We worry, and it seems that life continues to throw stuff our way to worry about.
-But the fact is we know it’s not healthy to worry, but how do we stop?
+But we know it’s not healthy to worry, but how do we stop?

 Philippians chapter 4 offers some wisdom for us on how to live a worry-free life.
 Consider the following steps we can take to get worry-free: